 How is alcohol addiction treated?

-Excessive and chronic alcohol consumption can alter brain chemistry, resulting in alcohol cravings, dependency, and ultimately, addiction.
+Excessive and chronic alcohol use can alter brain chemistry, resulting in alcohol cravings, dependency, and ultimately, addiction to drinking alcohol.

 Alcohol addiction treatment can help your liver health by helping you detoxify from alcohol in a safe setting while keeping you as comfortable as possible.
 Professional health monitoring is provided during the detox period to ensure your safety throughout alcohol withdrawal.